Maxuss/conduct-old/conduct-docs/docs/intro.md

 ## Syntax

 The syntax is fairly simple and partially resembles Rust's syntax.
-You can view it in the [Syntax Section](./core)
+You can view it in the [Core Info Section](./core)

 ## How do I extend Conduct? {#extending}